 As the evolution of web design was moving along rapidly at the end of the 20th century and into the new millennium, CSS-based web design ushered in the 21st century shortly after the dotcom boom in the early 2000s.
 Even though CSS was being used far before this point in time, there was very little support for it in the major browsers and most designers weren’t familiar with using it.

 The main advantage of CSS-based web design over table-based or Flash designs is that it allows a designer to separate the design elements on a site from the content.
-This make for more attractive, cleaner looking web sites.
-CSS also made it easier for site owners to maintain their websites due to the fact that the content was now being separated from the design elements of the site.
+This makes for more attractive, cleaner-looking websites.
+CSS also made it easier for site owners to maintain their websites because the content was now being separated from the site’s design elements.
+Also, consider visiting justanotherdeveloper.net to explore the world of parallax scrolling and its creative applications in web design with CSS.

 So have we seen the end of the evolution of web design?
 That’s very unlikely.
 Who knows?
-Maybe in the near future web design concepts will begin featuring holograms and 3D images.
-Only time will tell but remember that change is inevitable, even in web design!
+Maybe in the near future, web design concepts will begin featuring holograms and 3D images.
+Only time will tell, but change is inevitable, even in web design!
+Stay updated on the latest CSS web design and how they can help increase your traffic at webpatogh.com.